shaneholloman/codemapper/README.md

 ## Use Cases

 - Quickly understand the structure of new or unfamiliar projects
-- Generate documentation for your codebase
+- Generate documentation for your codebase your Ai prompts
-- Facilitate code reviews by providing a comprehensive overview
+- Facilitate code reviews by providing a comprehensive one page overview
-- Aid in onboarding new team members to a project
 - Assist AI systems in analyzing and understanding codebases
 - Analyze GitHub repositories without needing to clone them manually